Enoc Perez Puerto Rican, b. 1967

 Copyright The Artist

-Spirited Greetings, 2023, is a vivid oil painting by Enoc Perez, depicting Bacardi rum bottles alongside half-empty cocktail glasses.
-In this work, Perez encapsulates the allure of consumer culture, channeling...
+Spirited Greetings (2023) is a vivid oil painting by Enoc Perez, depicting Bacardi rum bottles and half-empty cocktail glasses.
+The work channels the seductive aesthetics of liquor advertising while offering...